|Elevation Gain||1,109 ft|

 Like most parks in Colorado, parking is a premium.
-There is a small upper lot that fits about 10 cars near the Belcher trail and a larger lot at the main trail junction but I would highly recommend getting to the park early to find a spot in one of these areas.
+There is a small upper lot that fits about 10 cars near the Belcher trail and a larger lot at the main trail junction.
+I would highly recommend getting to the park early to find a spot in one of these areas.
 We parked in the upper lot and decided to start on the Belcher trail and connect to the Rawhide trail.
-From the smaller lot the Belcher trail carves through a wooded area and starts with a quick descent that gets you down to a nice field to connect to the Rawhide Trail.
+From the smaller lot the Belcher trail carves through a wooded area and starts with a quick descent.
+It will take you down to a nice field to connect to the Rawhide Trail.

-Once you get to the Rawhide trail the trail itself gets much wider and and you find yourself in the middle of an open area and you really have nice views of most of the park.
+Once you get to the Rawhide trail the trail itself gets much wider.
+You will find yourself in the middle of an open area that has a nice views of the park.

 From the Belcher trail parking area you are still walking mostly down hill at this point.
 We decided to take the Wranglers Run trail which is a quick third of a mile trail that connects with the East side of Rawhide which is the more scenic area.
 The east-side heading north is where you run into the most difficult area of the trail in terms of elevation and rocky terrain but as I said before it is manageable.
 It also is currently covered with pockets of wild flowers that have a nice purple color that breaks up the landscape.
 I’m sure they have a name but I sure don’t know it.